thongluonglib/Learning-React-Native-Nodejs/NativeModules/Client/README.md

 ```

 The `.podspec` file has to be a sibling of the `package.json` file, and its name is the one we set in the `package.json`'s `name` property: `rtn-calculator`.

-The first part of the file prepares some variables that we use throughout the file.
-Then, there is a section that contains some information used to configure the pod, like its name, version, and description.

-All the requirements for the New Architecture have been encapsulated in the [`install_modules_dependencies`](https://github.com/facebook/react-native/blob/main/packages/react-native/scripts/react_native_pods.rb#L198).
-It takes care of installing the proper dependencies based on which architecture is currently enabled.
-It also automatically installs the `React-Core` dependency in the old architecture.

 ### Android: `build.gradle` and `ReactPackage` class